RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/AT-Command-Manual/README.md

 Description: P2P receive data window

-This command is used to configure timeout period for P2P window reception.
+This command is used to configure the timeout period for P2P window reception.

 | Command                          | Input Parameter    | Return Value                                                             | Return Code              |
 | -------------------------------- | ------------------ | ------------------------------------------------------------------------ | ------------------------ |